Lot No. 574 #

 Exhibition: 06.04. - 17.04.2013

-** Purchase price incl. charges and taxes(Country of delivery: Austria)
+** Purchase price incl. buyer's premium and VAT(Country of delivery: Austria)

 It is not possible to turn in online buying orders anymore.
 The auction is in preparation or has been executed already.